Devaraj974/google-workspace-agent-app/README.md

 ## Features
 - Authenticate with Google Workspace (Drive, Docs, Sheets, Slides, Gmail)
 - Summarize:
-  - Individual Google Docs, Sheets, Slides, or PDF files by link
+  - Individual Google Doc, Sheet, Drive, PDF, DOCX, XLSX, PPTX, or CSV files by link
   - All supported files in a Google Drive folder (recursively, including subfolders)
 - Professional UI: two-column layout for Drive folders (file list on left, summary on right)
 - Instantly view summaries for all files in a folder